relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/07 - RESTful API Requests and Responses/main.md

 The uniform interface is a contract for communication between a client and a server.
 It is achieved through four subconstraints:

 -   **Identification of resources**:  As we saw earlier in the chapter, resources are uniquely identified by URIs.
-THese identifiers are stable and do not change across interactions, even when the resource state changes.
+These identifiers are stable and do not change across interactions, even when the resource state changes.
 -   **Manipulation of resource through representations**:  A client manipulates resources by sending new representations of the resource to the service.
-THe server controls the resource representation and can accept or reject the new resource representation sent by the client.
+The server controls the resource representation and can accept or reject the new resource representation sent by the client.
 -   **Self-descriptive messages**:  REST request and response messages contain all information needed for the service and the client to interpret the message and handle it appropriately.
 The messages are quite verbose and include the method, the protocol used, and the content type.
 This enables each message to be independent.
 -   **Hypermedia as the Engine of Application State (HATEOS)**:  Hypermedia connects resources to each other and describes their capabilities in machine-readable ways.
 Hypermedia refers to the hyperlinks, or simply links, that the server can include in the response.
 Hypermedia is a way for the server to tell a client what HTTP requests the client might want to make in the future.